sandstorm-io/sandstorm/docs/administering/for-work.md

 ### Additional organization settings

+Once you have defined your organization, you can optionally configure system-wide rules based on organization membership.
+This can be done from `/admin/organization` within your Sandstorm server.

 You can **disallow collaboration with users outside the organization.** If you enable this option, grains can only be seen by users logged-in as a member of your organization.
 This means: